ziyyy101/FizzBuzz/README.md

 some code.
 They usually test first-year and second-year material, and many students practice these kinds of problems regularly over the academic year to gain confidence in tackling them.

-As part of this week's lab, you'll solve two of them, and submit your code on MarkUs to get practice with running the self tests on MarkUs.
+As part of this week's lab, you'll solve one of them, and submit your code on MarkUs to get practice with running the self tests on MarkUs.

 ## Task 4: Multiples of 3 and 5